-- 1. Document the plagiarized material.
-Turnitin is an online resource that is available to all faculty for determining and documenting plagiarized material.
-Call or email Krista Wilbur at ext.
-1267 or Erika Tartt at ext.
-1261 to set up an individual account for this resource or for more information. - 2.
-After documenting the plagiarized material, meet with the student, present your findings, and listen to what the student has to say.
+1. Document the plagiarized material.
+Turnitin is an online resource that is available to all

+- 2. After documenting the plagiarized material, meet with the student, present your findings, and listen to what the student has to say.
 In the course of the discussion, explore whether this is an issue in which the student does not understand the concepts of quoting and documenting, or whether this is an issue of academic dishonesty. - 3.
 In the case of accidental plagiarism, you may want to have the student do exercises on documentation, get tutoring, and eventually write another paper without a grade penalty. - 4.
 In the case of intentional plagiarism, please consult with your academic Dean regarding the following potential consequences: - Assign the paper an "F." - Assign the paper an "F" and ask the student to write another for an additional grade. - Depending on the severity of the infraction, refer the student to the Assistant Dean, Student Services for additional sanctions.